dadi/docs/docs/api/latest.md

 ## Collection Statistics

-Collection statistics from MongoDB can be retrieved by sending a GET request to a collection's `/stats` endpoint.
+Collection statistics can be retrieved by sending a GET request to a collection's `/stats` endpoint:

-An example request:

 ```http
 GET /1.0/library/books/stats HTTP/1.1